mn-pollinators/pollinator-facts/src/facts/milkweed.md

 category: habitat
 ---

-Milkweed is the only caterpillar food plants of Minnesota’s struggling State Insect, the Monarch butterfly!
+Milkweed is the only caterpillar food plant of Minnesota’s struggling State Insect, the Monarch butterfly!
 Milkweed is also a great nectar source for other pollinators.